Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 C. Mars

-Many people may choose Mercury because it is closest to the sun.
+Many people may choose Mercury because it is closest to the Sun.
 But the correct answer is Venus because its thick atmosphere traps heat.
+Now the fact has context, and context makes memory stronger.

 Fun Facts Become More Useful When They Become Active